 Teachers’ Salaries

-Each year, the Tibetan Nuns Project seeks to fund teachers’ salaries at different nunneries in India.
+Each year, the Tibetan Nuns Project funds teachers’ salaries at different nunneries in India.

 The annual cost of one teacher’s salary ranges from $1,500 to $5,000, depending on the location of the nunnery and the skills of the teacher.